 Your breast lift surgery consultation

-Your consultation with Dr Laniewski provides you with an opportunity to discuss your aesthetic concerns and desired goals.
-While it’s only normal to be nervous about this, Dr Laniewski is a medical professional and strives to ensure your comfort.
+Your consultation with Dr Laniewski provides you with an opportunity to discuss your concerns and desired outcomes of the surgery.

-During your consultation in our Sydney clinic, he will examine your breasts and take photographs for medical records.
+During your consultation Dr Laniewski will examine your breasts and take clinical photographs for medical records.
 Expect to discuss your surgical options, procedure steps, recovery process and potential risks.
-Dr Laniewski will answer any questions you may have about the procedure, and you should leave your consultation with all the information needed to determine whether or not to go ahead with mastopexy surgery.

-While a breast lift can transform sagging, drooping breasts, the procedure is not designed to address concerns regarding breast size.
-If you are concerned by both the position and size of your breasts, you may benefit from a combined breast augmentation and lift.
+While a Breast Mastopexy (Breast Lift) can assist with breast ptosis, the procedure is not designed to address concerns regarding breast size.
+If patients wish to increase the size of their breasts, they may consider a combined Augmentation Mammoplasty (Breast Augmentation) and Breast Mastopexy (Breast Lift).

-Breast augmentation and breast lift procedures are frequently performed together to completely transform a woman’s breasts.
+Augmentation Mammoplasty (Breast Augmentation) and Breast Mastopexy (Breast Lift) procedures may be performed together to help achieve patient’s individual goals.
 After Dr Laniewski has lifted and reshaped your breasts, he will create a pocket to insert implants into the breasts.
 Please keep in mind that this is a much more complicated surgery than an augmentation or mastopexy alone, which may increase costs and recovery times.
 In some cases, an augmentation mastopexy may need to be carried out during two separate procedures.
-If you are interested in combining your breast lift with implants, please let us know during your consultation.
+Patients should advice Dr Laniewski if they are considering both procedures during their consultation.

 The mastopexy procedure